mutonix/Vript/README.md

 ---

 ## Updates
+- 🔥 **2024-06-15**: We release the **Vript_Chinese** dataset, a Chinese version of the Vript dataset with most detailed Chinese captions.
+In Vript_Chinese, we annotate the 44.7K Chinese videos (~293K clips) with Chinese directly.
+Each caption contains over 200 Chinese characters.
+You can explore and download the dataset on the [🤗](https://huggingface.co/datasets/Mutonix/Vript_Chinese/) now.

 - **2024-06-14**:
     + We provide the Vript dataset on the [ModelScope](https://modelscope.cn/datasets/mutonix/Vript/) now!
 You can view the dataset and download the videos on the ModelScope if you can not access the Huggingface.
-    + We release the prompts for Vript-Hard we use in our paper.
+    + We release the prompts for Vript-Hard we use in our paper for reproducing the Vript-Hard benchmark.
+You can find the prompts in [here](prompts_for_vript-hard/).

 - 🔥 **2024-06-11**: We release our paper [Vript: A Video Is Worth Thousands of Words](https://arxiv.org/abs/2406.06040).
 Please check the paper for more details.